matthewkuria/matthewkuria/README.md

 ## Hi there 👋

 - 🔭 I’m  a Software Engineer,currently working on React/NextJs, TypeScript and Tailwind CSS projects for the Front End Web development and Django framework for backend development.
-- 🌱 I’m currently learning Advanced React , TypeScript and web package bundlers.
+- 🌱 I’m currently learning Python Django Framework.
 - 👯 I’m looking to collaborate on and contribute to Open Source projects.

   ## Contact Me:-